-A full review of the basic rules governing non-governmental use of Fire District facilities is beyond the scope of this bond primer.
-In brief, and subject to the specific facts and circumstances in any case, and certain statutory case law and State Comptroller opinion exceptions, these are the rules in "nutshell" form:
+A full review of the basic rules governing non-governmental use of Library District facilities is beyond the scope of this bond primer.
+In brief, and subject to the specific facts and circumstances in any case, and certain statutory case law, and State Comptroller opinion exceptions, these are the rules in "nutshell" form:

-- No gifts or loans of public funds or properties to any private individual, private undertaking, private corporation or association; - No gifts or loan of credit to same or to any other municipality or Fire District; - No contracting indebtedness except for a valid Fire District purpose; - Truly incidental private benefit is permissible; - Private management contracts negotiated at arms length to operate certain Fire District facilities on behalf of a Fire District are permissible under certain limited conditions; - Property leased by a Fire District may be improved for Fire District use, provided that such improvement is completely amortized during the life of the lease; - A Fire District cannot be in the landlord business as an investment, but it can acquire a property needed for a valid Fire District purpose that is larger than current need, as long as the entirety is reasonably expected to be needed by the Fire District in the "foreseeable future."
-Such temporary use by others, if at fair market value, is permissible, but if the property was bond-financed, "private activity" considerations are paramount and should be considered prior to leasing to the private user.

-Please note that this is a very "broad stroke" description of State law limitations on what federal tax laws refers to as "private activity."
+- No gifts or loans of public funds or properties to any private individual, private undertaking, private corporation or association; - No gifts or loan of credit to same or to any other municipality or school district or library district; - No contracting indebtedness except for a valid Library District purpose; - Truly incidental private benefit is permissible; - Private management contracts negotiated at arms length to operate certain Library District facilities on behalf of a Library District are permissible under certain limited conditions: - Property leased by a Library District may be improved for Library District use provided that such improvement is completely amortized during the life of the lease; - A Library District cannot be in the landlord business as an investment but it can acquire a property needed for a valid Library District purpose that is larger than current need as long as the entirety is reasonably expected to be needed by the Library District in the "foreseeable future."
+Such temporary use by others if at fair market value is permissible but if the property was bond-financed, "private activity" considerations are paramount and should be considered prior to leasing to the private user. - Please note that this is a very "broad stroke" description of State law limitations on what federal tax laws refers to as "private activity."
 There are numerous permitted exceptions.
-Always talk first with your Fire District Attorney when such matters come up!
+Always talk first with your Library District Attorney when such matters come up!

-CHAPTER THIRTEEN
+CHAPTER FOURTEEN

-Federal Tax Law Issues - Special Tax Provisions for Certain Buyers of Fire District Debt
+Federal Tax Law Issues - Special Tax Provisions for Certain Buyers of Debt